 OpenDAFF has been invented under the circumstances that auralization and spatial audio reproduction requires data that provide sets of impulse responses, complex or absolute spectra and band filters for a certain directions that can be queried rapidly.
 This includes directivity pattern of sound sources like loudspeakers, musical instruments and other objects that generate sound, but also the directivity of a sound receiver such as a human listener or a microphone with a certain characteristic.

 If you are looking for a multi-channel directional data format that you can query using a pair of angles, OpenDAFF can be a good choice.
-However, it has been initially invented to provide extremely lightweight access to the content and therefor the file format currently only supports data sets that are connected to a regular spherical grid with equiangular positions on a unit sphere (like the global coordinate system with latitudes, longitudes, north pole & south pole).
+However, it has been initially invented to provide extremely lightweight access to the content and therefor the file format currently only supports data sets that are connected to a regular spherical grid with equiangular positions on a unit sphere (like the global coordinate system with latitudes, longitudes, north pole & south pole, also referred to as Gauss grid).
 This design decision allows for a nearest neighbour search on a sphere using only rounding operations enabling extensive use of the OpenDAFF API, for instance, in room acoustic simulation and real-time auralization for Virtual Reality applications where Binaural Technology plays a key role.
 If you only have sparse data or a functional representation such as Spherical Harmonics, an interpolation or re-sampling to a regular spherical grid is required.